top of page

 09 - Our Three Centers of Knowing

-As I’ve already hit upon, our three Centers of Knowing are body, mind, and heart.
-It’s easy to confuse these with our soul center, which is the conscious self where much of the stimulus from our Knowing Centers register, because that is where we think and feel all these things.
-But don’t confuse the conscious effect for the cause.
-The three Centers of Knowing produce the data which gets dumped into the soul center.
-The soul is the place where the data surfaces, and is recognized.
-Think of it like the ear verses the sound.
-The sound is the raw data, the ear the thing that enables us to hear it, and the brain that which organizes it into meaning.
-This is how the three Centers of Knowing work with the three Centers of Being.
-Our Knowing Centers provide data, which registers in the soul, which then is organized into meaning by our body and spirit.
-When we think or feel something, we must recognize that this is not the source of the thought or feeling itself.
-This is an important yet difficult distinction to make.
-It’s difficult mostly because we see ourselves primarily as a mind directed body.
-We tend to over identity with our minds and bodies, and over simplify our identity as a body with a mind.
-When we do this, we lose a real sense of who we are, and how we were intended to operate.
+What we think or feel is a manifestation of something, but not the thing itself.
+This is an important distinction.
+Understanding this will help us begin to recognize and re-order our personhood properly.
+The modern Western conceptualization of personhood is predominantly mind/body.
+We tend to over identity with our minds and bodies, and oversimplify our identity as a body with a mind.
+When we do this, we lose the proper order of our personhood and how we were intended to operate in it.
 What this can do is lead us to believe that we are our thoughts and feelings, and that our thoughts and feelings are directing our bodies.
 This can actually happen, when we allow it, because we have not developed the ability to sift through the data and discern what is worth keeping, and what to do with it.
-In this way we can become mindless thought machines, simply reacting to our thoughts and feelings through our bodies without a good ability to identify the source and meaning of our thoughts, before we decide what to do about them.
+In this way we can become mindless, reacting to and through our thoughts and feelings without a good ability to identify the source and meaning of those, before we decide what to do about them.
 If we do not understand where our thoughts and emotions come from, and why, then we will not be able to discern what they mean.

-Remember, these three Knowing Centers are just the originators of data.
-They produce, or intuit, raw information.
-Sometimes that information comes from these centers, sometimes through them from the outside like inputs on the sound board.
-The sound board, then, directs them to the speakers (A.K.A the soul being center), which then makes them visible for the body or spirit Being Centers to interpret.
+Remember, these three Knowing Centers are just categories of data.
+They represent the way we receive raw information.
 The problem with the predominance of the mind/body, which can lead to the dimming of the other 4 Knowing and Being centers, is that we can become reacters to the data, instead of interpreters.
-We can get in a mode of assuming the data is real, right, and needing a reaction. that is not always true.
-Becoming sensitive to all three parts of each center, and being able to put them together holistically, helps us more than we realize.
-It enables us to begin to sense things beyond the rational and physical, and to be fully engaged in every part of ourselves; body, heart, mind, soul, and spirit.
-As we grow in this ability, we find that we are living from more from our center, and more fully engaged in the world around us.
+We can get in a mode of assuming the data is real, right, and needing a reaction.
+Becoming aware of these three data Centers helps us to begin to sense things beyond the rational and physical, and to be fully engaged in every part of ourselves; body, heart, mind, soul, and spirit.
+As we grow in this ability, we find that we are living more from our center, and more fully engaged in the world around us.
 When this happens, we begin to understand on a deeper level who we are, and for what we were created.
-And then we begin to know a kind of contentment and fulfillment like never before.

 Recent Posts